-The stand consists of mixture of natural longleaf, slash, and loblolly pine sawtimber with some scattered red oaks, turkey oaks, dogwoods, and other various hardwood species that was originated in 1966.
-The soils on the site are made up of a sandy loam.
-The stand has an average DBH of 12, with a basal area of 110, and 142 trees per acre.
+The stand consists of mixture of natural slash, longleaf, and loblolly pine sawtimber with some scattered red oaks, turkey oaks, dogwoods, and other various hardwood species that was originated in 1966.
+The stand has an average DBH of 10, with a basal area of 119, and 140 trees per acre.
+The soils on the site are primarily sandy loam in nature.

 The stand is recommended to have a final harvest conducted on it in 2020.
-Once, all of the merchantable timber has been removed the stand needs to have a chemical site preparation, and planted with either longleaf or loblolly pine seedlings in 2022.
+Once, all of the merchantable timber has been removed the stand needs to have a chemical site preparation, and planted with loblolly pine seedlings in 2022.